The Resistance Cover Art

 NEAR WASHINGTON SQUARE PARK

 Michael crouched behind a dumpster off Christopher Street, listening to surveillance drones whir overhead like mechanical vultures.
-His cover was blown, but the data was safe…transmitted to Resistance servers before his pursuers realized what had happened.
+His cover was blown, but the data was safe.
+He’d already transmitted it to Resistance servers before his pursuers realized what had happened.

 Michael pressed a small device against his forearm, wincing as it injected compounds designed to mask his biometric signature.
-Temporary at best, useless against visual recognition, but it might confuse the biochemical sensors embedded throughout Ascendancy territory.
+A temporary solution, at best, useless against visual recognition, but it might confuse the biochemical sensors embedded throughout Ascendancy territory.

 A noise at the alley’s end made him freeze.
 A young woman stumbled into view, movements jerky and uncoordinated.
-It was nothing like the smooth efficiency of the fully integrated.
-She was weeping, hands pressed against her temples as if trying to hold her skull together.
+It was nothing like the smooth efficiency of those who were fully integrated into the Collective.
+She was crying, hands pressed against her temples as if trying to hold her skull together.

 Michael’s instincts screamed trap, but her distress seemed genuine.
 Her neural interface was visibly malfunctioning, indicator lights flickering like a dying neon sign.